1940 Armistice Day Blizzard: Meteorological synopsis

 On November 7, 1940, the low pressure system that later developed into the storm was affecting the Pacific Northwest and produced the 40 mph winds that destroyed the Tacoma Narrows Bridge.
-On November 10 the fast-moving storm crossed the Rocky Mountains in just two hours on its way to the Midwest.
+On November 10, the fast-moving storm crossed the Rocky Mountains in just two hours on its way to the Midwest.

 The morning of November 11, 1940, brought with it unseasonably high temperatures in the Upper Midwest.
 By early afternoon, temperatures approached 65 F over most of the affected region.
 However, as the day wore on conditions quickly deteriorated.
 Severe weather was reported across much of the Midwest with heavy rain and snow, a tornado, and gale-force winds were all reported.
 Temperatures dropped sharply, winds picked up and rain, followed by sleet and then snow, began to fall.
 An intense low pressure system tracked from the southern plains northeastward into western Wisconsin, pulling Gulf of Mexico moisture up from the South and pulling down a cold arctic air mass from the North.

 The result was a raging blizzard that would last into the next day.
 Snowfalls of up to 27 in, winds of 50 to 80 mph, 20 ft snow drifts, and 50 F-change temperature drops were common over parts of the states of Nebraska, South Dakota, Iowa, Minnesota, Wisconsin, and Michigan.
 In Minnesota, 27 in of snow fell at Collegeville, and the Twin Cities recorded 16 in.
 Record low pressures were recorded in La Crosse, Wisconsin, and Duluth, Minnesota.
 Transportation and communications were crippled, which made finding the dead and injured more difficult.
 The Armistice Day Blizzard ranks #2 in Minnesota's list of the top five weather events of the 20th century.

 Survivors describe the cold as so severe that it was difficult to breathe, with the air so moisture-laden it was thick like syrup and that the cold seared the survivors' lungs like a red-hot blade.
-Many individuals claim that animals were aware of the upcoming weather shifts which led to animals moving rapidly from the area.
-Duck hunters who were out at the time were amazed at the number of ducks that were in the area, and on the move through the skies, one survivor recounted that there were thousands.
-Future Minnesota Vikings coach Bud Grant was caught in this storm while duck hunting.
-Grant was able to find shelter at a nearby gas station and ride out the blizzard.
+Many individuals claim that animals were aware of the upcoming weather shifts, which led to animals moving rapidly from the area.
+Duck hunters who were out at the time were amazed at the number of ducks that were in the area and on the move through the skies; one survivor recounted that there were thousands.
+Future Minnesota Vikings coach Bud Grant was caught in this storm while duck hunting with two friends.
+Grant and his friends were nearly unable to find shelter until Grant was able to hear a train horn and followed the sound's direction to discover railroad tracks, then was able to find shelter at a nearby gas station and ride out the blizzard.